Black Friday 2020: Expert Tips To Rock Your Sales

 Apply Virtual and Augmented Reality to create the most similar atmosphere as do offline stores offer.
 Launch a voice-based search on your website and make sure the recommendation engines are working smoothly to display the “You may also like” section.
 Should I tell you that chatbots, prompt replies, order fulfillment automation, and robotic store assistants are a new normal?

 One more thing to remember: if you can’t get an immediate sale, get an email instead.

 7. Select a reliable shipping partner to make sure all purchases will be delivered in agreed terms.

 On busy days such as Black Friday & Cyber Monday fast and free delivery service is one the best ways to stand out from your competitors.
-The buyers are over-spammed with “Hot offerings”, “Best deals”, “Only for you”, “Buy now, pay later” and other cliches.
+The buyers are over-spammed with “Hot offerings”, “Best deals”, “Only for you”, “Buy now, pay later”, and other cliches.

-Here is your turn to announce the same day delivery and a free-dropshipping.
+Here is your turn to announce the same-day delivery and a free-dropshipping.
 Yes, it might be costly, but your return on investment is the number of seasonal clients converted into loyal ones.

-8. Prolong your hot-offerings for more than a weekend and take care of hassle-free returns.
+8. Prolong your hot offerings for more than a weekend and take care of hassle-free returns.

 Running BFCM this season can be even more turbulent than in previous years.
 The bulk of people will prefer to stay at home and ensure safe shopping.
-Therefore, why not to quench the desperate shopaholics’ thirst for lucrative shopping and not to slightly extend your Black Friday & Cyber Monday Sale for more than a weekend?
+Therefore, why not quench the desperate shopaholics’ thirst for lucrative shopping and not slightly extend your Black Friday & Cyber Monday Sale for more than a weekend?

-And the last but not least point is to enable an effortless product returns flow and make sure your store has a transparent return policy.
+And the last but not least point is to enable effortless product returns to flow and make sure your store has a transparent return policy.
 To better understand the product returns reasons and the ways to minimize it you can read the related article: 5 ways to minimize eCommerce returns with product content.